What will the school be like?

 Like all new schools in England, Windrush will be a free school.
 You can find out what being a free school means lower down this page.

 Our curriculum will be rich in content – with an emphasis on knowledge to be known and understood.
 It will feature a strong commitment to reading, writing and maths, and there will be high expectations in these areas.
 Our curriculum will be coherent to ensure there is a progression as children move through school.

 The school will run activities after school (sports clubs, homework clubs, music and arts clubs).
 It will run competitions within the school and also take part in competitions with other schools.
 These will be run by staff and external providers.
 We will always strive to ensure the widest range of activities are available to pupils.

 Childcare before and after school

 We recognise the importance to parents of providing first-rate childcare before and after school.
-This so-called wrap-around care will take the form of a school-run breakfast club and after-school care, the latter delivered by an external provider as is the case with RLT’s other Witney primary schools.
+The school day will run from 8.45am until 3.15pm.
+The school will run a breakfast club from 7.55am and after-school club until 5.15pm.
+Both services will be delivered by the school, not an external provider.

 The buildings and grounds

 The school is being built on 2.25 hectares as part of the major development at Windrush Place on the western edge of Witney.
 It will be a state-of-the-art facility designed to allow us to deliver all aspects of a first-class primary education.
 We are particularly excited by our food technology room and our studio hall.
 The school has a specific room for community use.
 If you would like to hire that room, or any other facilities, then email us.

 Windrush Church of England Primary School will be supported by the Oxford Diocesan Board of Education and will offer an education based on Christian values.
 It will be a progressive Church of England/Anglican school in character.
 But it will be for children of all faiths and none.
 No preference will be given to practising Anglican children and families in the admissions process.
 Click HERE to go to the ODBE’s schools page.